Mazda Porter: 550cc era

-Porter Cab (2nd generation)

 When Kei car regulations were changed for 1976, due to shrinking sales in the category, Mazda did not think it a worthwhile expenditure to develop a new, clean 550 cc engine.
 Instead, they discontinued the Chantez passenger car and the Porter pickup, and began buying Mitsubishi's 2G23 engines to equip the New Porter Cab which appeared in 1977 (PC4D).
 The Porter Cab was stretched by 200 mm (almost entirely behind the rear axle, with the 1835 mm wheelbase remaining unchanged) and widened by 100 mm.
 Dimensions were now 3195 mm x 1395 mm as per the updated standards, and the 546 cc Vulcan S two-cylinder developed 29 PS at 5500 rpm.
 The headlight bezels were squared off, lending the car a more conventional appearance.
 In 1979 the car gained two more horsepower.